lwheinsberg/NurShiny/README.md

 # About

-This repository contains R markdown code for use with “Advancing Nursing Research through Dynamic Data Visualization with R Shiny” \[LINK TO PAPER TO BE ADDED WHEN AVAILABLE\].
+This repository contains R markdown code for use with “Advancing Nursing Research through Interactive Data Visualization with R Shiny” \[LINK TO PAPER TO BE ADDED WHEN AVAILABLE\].

 The purpose of the paper was to highlight the benefits of R for